-- 5.1 There are a number of sport and recreation activities which are not specifically addressed by this Strategy as they tend to be based in the countryside on natural resources.
-These sports and activities include amongst others; walking, cycling, horse riding, sailing, canoeing, windsurfing, rowing, motorcycle trials, and air sports. - 5.2 It is not possible nor appropriate to attempt to devise formal planning standards for these activities, as more important is appropriate and sufficient access to the resources.
+- There are a number of sport and recreation activities which are not specifically addressed by this Strategy as they tend to be based in the countryside on natural resources.
+These sports and activities include amongst others; walking, cycling, horse riding, sailing, canoeing, windsurfing, rowing, motorcycle trials, and air sports. - The critical factors for these activities are appropriate and sufficient access to the, primarily natural, resources but with the appropriate ancillary facilities such as car parking and clubhouse.
 The appeal of these types of sport in the Rutland is wide, with every one of the larger Market Segments using the countryside for at least one activity.
 The most popular of these activities is cycling, but horse riding, athletics (including jogging) and angling also appear.
-Archery is not a large enough activity to appear in the Market Segmentation modelling but is another popular activity in the County. - 5.3 The previous Sport Structures reports addressed countryside and water activities.
+Archery is not a large enough activity to appear in the Market Segmentation modelling but is another popular activity in the County. - The previous Sport Structures reports addressed countryside and water activities.

 The relevant sections of the reports are given below: